FREE SHIPPING on orders of $85 or more

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Marotta were recorded, including Marriott, Mariott, Marriot, Marritt, Marrot, Marrotte, Mariatt, Maryet, Maryott, Marryatt, Mariate, Merritt, Merriott and many more.

-Another 117 words (8 lines of text) are included under the topic Early Marotta Notables in all our PDF Extended History products.
+Another 33 words (2 lines of text) are included under the topic Early Marotta Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Marotta family moved to Ireland, but this topic is not covered in this excerpt.
-Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Marotta arrived in North America very early: